Gambling Commission: Notable actions

 In December 2016 the Gambling Commission fined Camelot Group £3 million for failing to verify a fraudulent National Lottery ticket that had been presented in 2009.
-The Commission found that Camelot had poor fraud prevention controls in place and that it had breached the terms of its license.
+The Commission found that Camelot had poor fraud prevention controls in place and that it had breached the terms of its licence.
 The case was subsequently investigated by police, who found that a Camelot employee who worked in Camelot's fraud department had conspired with a member of the public to claim a jackpot prize of £2.5 million using a bogus ticket.

 In February 2018, the Commission fined British bookmaker William Hill £6.2 million for not protecting players after a series of systematic failures to prevent money laundering.

 The Commission issued a £600,000 penalty to LeoVegas in May 2018 for producing misleading adverts to customers as well as several self-exclusion failings.
 The following month, in June 2018, the Commission fined 32Red £2 million for failing a problem gambler who had deposited £758,000 with 32Red over more than two years.
 32Red had failed to check the customer, who had a net income of £2,150 per month, could afford the bets despite several previous regulatory rulings in this area.

 On 31 July 2019 the Commission announced that Ladbrokes Coral would pay £5.9m for past failings in anti-money laundering and social responsibility.
 An investigation found that the companies failed to put in place effective safeguards to prevent consumers suffering gambling harm and against money laundering between November 2014 and October 2017.

 In April 2023, significant changes to gambling regulations were proposed by the government, particularly targeting online slots.
 The following year in February 2024, the government introduced maximum stake limits for online slots.
 Adults aged 25 and over would face a maximum stake limit of £5 per spin, while those aged 18 to 24 would have a lower limit of 2 per spin.

+In mid-2026, the Gambling Commission clarified that bookmakers should perform customer financial and mental health checks prior to a bet being placed, and they should not conduct these checks retrospectively and use them as justification to withhold payouts.